mayra-cabrera/git-aliases/readme.md

 ### How can I see what an alias exactly does?

 That's easy too!
-Just use the `help` command
+Just use the `help` command as above

 ```bash
 $ git help car
 `git car' is aliased to `commit --amend --no-edit'
 ```

+A very handy little feature huh? :)